tlecoz/xgpu-samples/README.md

-# XGPU Examples
+# XGPU Samples

 Welcome to the XGPU examples repository!
-This repository contains a variety of educational examples showcasing how to use XGPU, a library based on WebGPU, to achieve various graphical effects and demonstrations.
+This repository contains a variety of educational examples showcasing how to use [XGPU](https://github.com/tlecoz/XGPU), a library based on WebGPU, to achieve various graphical effects and demonstrations.

 # DEMOS